Epowerj/NeoSpinner/README.md

 # NeoSpinner
-A gripping tale of internal struggle.
+A simple "game" using libjdx and java.